 - Story points changed from 1.0 to 2.0

-#5 Updated by Peter Amstutz almost 3 years ago
+#5 Updated by Peter Amstutz about 3 years ago

 (comments from IRC)

 Now that we have the "deploy SDK into container" feature, moving most of run-command's functionality into the SDK is a good idea.
 The main reason I didn't do that was because the deployment cycle for the SDK was much less convenient than for a crunch script.
 In the long term I'd prefer to deprecate run-command in favor of CWL (and send run-command to the scrapyard for spare parts).